Increase Productivity in the workplace –

 I feel health is the most neglected sphere in the midst of work.
 It is important to have good health in order to perform at work and to increase productivity in the workplace.
 Go ahead and exercise for 15 minutes before you leave for work.
 It will get the blood flowing and you will feel more awake and refreshed.
-It will also help you focus more, and it is proven that a healthy body equals healthy mind.
+It will also help you focus more, and it is proven that a healthy body equals a healthy mind.
 Keep yourself hydrated throughout the day – have a bottle of water next to you whenever you sit down to work.
-Eat healthy instead of snacking on sugary and junk food, which bring down your mood and also have a large number of health risks.
+Eat healthy instead of snacking on sugary and junk food, which brings down your mood and also has a large number of health risks.

 Image source: pixabay.com